Best Practices for Creating and Managing Datasources

 - Custom: Create custom datasources using APIs or other external sources.

-Guide to Creating a Datasource
+Creating a Datasource

 Follow these steps to create a new datasource in Cognipeer: